Israel Shochat: Palestine

-In 1904 Israel Shochat and his brother, Eliezer Shochat, immigrated to Palestine.
+In 1904 Israel Shochat and his brother, Eliezer Shochat, immigrated to Ottoman Syria (later Palestine).
 They worked as field hands in the fields and orchards of Petah Tikva.
 He moved to Rishon LeZion to work in the winery.
 He was greatly influenced by Michael Halperin, a Jewish visionary who wanted to create a tribe of Jewish Bedouin and a Hebrew army.
 While at Rishon LeZion he met Alexander Zaïd and shared with him his radical socialist ideas.
 Zaid received them enthusiastically and declared "I'm with you, for life or death, let's start as of now!"
 In Rishon LeZion, he suffered the first bout of malaria, which was to plague him for the remainder of his life.

 Israel Shochat moved to Jerusalem to persuade the yeshivot leaders to join the efforts to create a national workforce.
 His attempts failed.
 To support himself, he shined shoes at Jaffa Gate.
 As a result of asthma, he was forced to give up manual labour and worked as Israel Belkind's assistant.
 He became interested in the Circassians living in Palestine, as an example of how a small minority could preserve its identity and pride in an often hostile environment.
 The key for Shochat was that they cultivated their land and protected it with their own hands.